-

 Wes Johnson serving as an assistant defensive coach at Brigham Young University

-Former Palma multi-sport standout Wes Johnson is part of the Brigham Young University football teams’ coaching staff this fall as a defensive assistant.
-Johnson served in a similar role at […]
+Former Palma multi-sport standout Wes Johnson is part of the Brigham Young University football teamsโ coaching staff this fall as a defensive assistant.
+Johnson served in a similar role at Arizona State for two seasons as a graduate student under Herm Edwards.
+Prior to that the 25-year-old was an assistant coach at Stevenson.
+Johnson is…

 -